 My recent blog posts on websites hosted by, for example, the American Psychological Association, the Journal of Advanced Nursing, and the Sexual Health Research Network are below.
-Click on the titles below for more information.
+Click on the titles for more information.
 Get in touch if you have an idea for a blog post that I can help you with.

 Are you guilty of positive ageism?

 Exploring the less well known side of ageism: positive ageism.
 Published on the American Psychological Association’s website ‘Psychology Benefits Society’ to coincide with the 2016 International Day of Older Persons

 Old age and sexual assault: An invisible and silent issue

 This post on the sexual assault of older women was published in the Journal of Advanced Nursing’s interactive blog, which was launched to mark the 16 Days of Activism against Gender-Based Violence (December 2015)

 The secret sex lives of older people that can make us rethink our idea of intimacy

 When it comes to older people and sex, doctors put their heads in the sand

 My article published in The Conversation (June 2015) looks at the reasons why older people may not seek help for sexual concerns, and the reasons why health professionals tend not to be proactive when it comes to the sexual needs of their older patients

 Misrepresented and mocked: Research on women, ageing and sex

 It’s your hormones dear.
 Time for a rethink on menopause and sex

 Hosted on the Feminist and Women’s Studies Association blog, this guest blog post explores the medicalisation of sex at menopause and mid-life

 Research Survivors: Tips by Senior Academics & Professionals

 In my guest blog post for the Research Survivors section of the New Academic by Nadine Muller, I gave my ‘top tips’ for postgraduate research students who were studying, and early career researchers working, in higher education